 If you have decided to invest in regulated and supervised markets, please fill in your details in the form below:

-Following a series of successful developments and with an eye toward further growth, IBAS is offering the opportunity to purchase shares to individuals who meet legal requirements and can verify the legality and source of their investment funds.
-Here are the details:
+Following a series of successful developments and with a clear trajectory toward international growth, IBAS (Innovative Banking and Attractive Solutions) is opening a limited round of equity participation to qualified investors who meet legal and compliance requirements and can verify the legality and source of invested funds.

 About IBAS